 Most employers in Florida are required to provide this coverage for their employees, including:

-- Those in the construction industry who have at least one employee.
+- Those in the construction industry with at least one employee.

-- Those in non-construction industries who have four or more employees.
+- Those in non-construction industries with four or more employees.

 - State and local governmental agencies.

 Subcontractors are required to provide coverage for their employees.
 But, if they fail to do so and the contractor fails to ensure that there is a workers' compensation policy in place, the contractor becomes responsible for injuries suffered at the job site.
 Most employers for the federal government, railroad operations, longshoremen, and harbor workers are exempt from state-mandated workers' compensation programs, as their employees are covered by other compensation programs.

 What benefits does workers' compensation insurance provide?

 - Medical benefits: Workers' compensation will provide payment of medically necessary expenses related to a workplace injury.
 This includes physician's services, hospitalization, surgical services, physical therapy, prescription medications, diagnostic testing, prostheses, and attendant care.

 - Wage benefits: Injured workers may receive compensation for wages lost due to an incapacity to work or missing work to attend medical appointments related to the injury.
 The amount that can be received depends on the severity and type of injury.

 - Death benefits: Workers' compensation will provide benefits to a deceased person's spouse after a workplace injury or illness that leads to death.
 This includes $7,500 for funeral expenses as well as support benefits to dependents and educational benefits to spouses.